Legislative invoice moves blow against schooling

 Related Articles :

-Just one month before our district needed to finalize the overall budget and months when we completed our 5 12 months capital plan, HB 7069 reduces our capital finances by about $forty-five million over the next five years.
+Just one month before our district needed to finalize the overall budget and months when we completed our 5 12 months capital plan, HB 7069 reduced our capital finances by about $forty-five million over the next five years.

 State regulation allowed us to levy up to $2 for every $1,000 in taxable belongings to elevate finances for production and maintenance.
-In Lee County, that tax raises about $116 million greenbacks a year.
+In Lee County, that tax raises about $116 million greenbacks annually.
 That turned into reducing to $1.50 at some stage in the recession with promises to repair – a promise by no means fulfilled.

 Schools of Hope